 TOWERING TROUBLES OF SMALL BANANA: Jimmy Breslin

-Roy Furmark came out of his apartment house at 200 hicks street in Brooklyn Heights and stood in a wet gloom of a late sunday afternoon with two big batterted suitcases.One held two copies of the Tower Commission Report, which he was taking to Adnan Khashoggi in Paris.
+Roy Furmark came out of his apartment house at 200 hicks street in Brooklyn Heights and stood in a wet gloom of a late Sunday afternoon with two big battered suitcases.One held two copies of the Tower Commission Report, which he was taking to Adnan Khashoggi in Paris.
 Both Furmark and Khashoggi are part of the report.
-Now a busted down, two door car from Cobble Hill Car Service pulled up to take him to Kennedy Airport.The driver asked us not to smoke, and then lit up a cigarette.
+Now a busted down, two-door car from Cobble Hill Car Service pulled up to take him to Kennedy Airport.The driver asked us not to smoke and then lit up a cigarette.

 Furmark may be associated with Khashoggi, an Oil and arms dealer who flies around in private planes, but Furmark appears to live and travel far from Adnan’s wallet.